-I received a copy of this book from the publisher, this is my honest review.
+I received a copy of this book from the Revell Book Blogging Program.
+This is my honest review.

-To learn more about the author and other books she has written, go to: http://laurafrantz.net/
+You can learn more about the author and other books she has written at: www.amandacabot.com

 Some places this book can be purchased are: